 The selected students are studying agricultural sciences in master’s and doctoral programs at the University of California, Davis; University of Florida; University of Hawaiʻi at Mānoa; and North Carolina State University.

-Three students selected from UC Davis
+Students selected from UC Davis

 - Zachary Dashner, a master’s student in Horticulture and Agronomy, will support a project in Cambodia.
 He will work with the Green Shoots Foundation in partnership with Community-based Integrated Development Organization (CIDO) on a project that trains trainers in school vegetable gardens with curriculum on water management, climate resiliency, and soil quality.